SQL Interview Questions

 SQL or Structured Query Language is a language which is used to communicate with a relational database.
 It provides a way to manipulate and create databases.
 On the other hand, PL/SQL is a dialect of SQL which is used to enhance the capabilities of SQL.
 It was developed by Oracle Corporation in the early 90's.
 It adds procedural features of programming languages in SQL.

 Yes.
-You can use column alias in the ORDER BY clause for sorting.
+You can use the column alias in the ORDER BY instead of WHERE clause for sorting.

-23) What is the difference between clustered and non clustered index in SQL?
+33) What is the difference between clustered and non-clustered index in SQL?

 There are mainly two type of indexes in SQL, Clustered index and non clustered index.
 The differences between these two indexes is very important from SQL performance perspective.

-24) What is the SQL query to display current date?
+34) What is the SQL query to display the current date?

-There is a built in function in SQL called GetDate() which is used to return current timestamp.
+There is a built-in function in SQL called GetDate() which is used to return the current timestamp.

-Most commonly used SQL joins are INNER JOIN and (left/right) OUTER JOIN.
+Most commonly used SQL joins are INNER JOIN and LEFT OUTER JOIN and RIGHT OUTER JOIN.

 Joins are used to merge two tables or retrieve data from tables.
 It depends on the relationship between tables.